Imohamedgabr/DataFilterAPI/README.md

 To Run using Docker

-- run > docker-compose build app
+> docker-compose build app
-- run > docker-compose up -d
+> docker-compose up -d

+To reach the API Please run this curl command or use Postman
+> curl --location --request GET 'localhost:8000/api/users'

 I've put in mind: